Leith Visitor Guide

 This shopping mall is often the first port of call for tourists who enter the city from the cruise ships that dock at Leith Port and it’s also the location of the Royal Yacht Britannia which is one of Scotland’s most-visited tourist attractions.

-If you take a walk back to the centre of Leith I recommend following either Ocean Drive or Victoria Quay which runs past the Scottish Government building before veering back inland to Commerical Street.
+If you take a walk back to the centre of Leith, I recommend following either Ocean Drive or Victoria Quay, which run either side of the Scottish Government building, before veering back to Commerical Street.

 Leith in Edinburgh